A wintery stomp up Mynydd Llangorse, featuring stunning views of Llangorse Lake.

 Saturday 27th November was billed as a walking weekend when Susie and I would take guests out to explore parts of the Black Mountains that we know well.
 The snowfall on the previous day and the bitter temperatures did nothing to curb the enthusiasm of Cynthia & Paul Chaddock who very graciously put themselves in our hands for a walk over Cefn Moel and Mynydd Llangorse.

-Once we got moving again and out of the wind we warmed up fast, helped by the steep rocky climb back on to the top of Mynydd Llangorse, Cynthia had the bit between her teeth and shot up the hill leaving the rest of us to follow in her wake.
-It was just too cold to stop for lunch and ate on the move, pausing only to take pictures of a very steel grey Llangorse lake.
+Once we got moving again and out of the wind we warmed up fast, helped by the steep rocky climb back onto the top of Mynydd Llangorse, Cynthia had the bit between her teeth and shot up the hill leaving the rest of us to follow in her wake.
+It was just too cold to stop for lunch and we ate on the move, pausing only to take pictures of a very steel grey Llangorse Lake.

 We were back at the car by 2.30 pm after 4 hours of great walking with tremendous views of the Brecon Beacons and only the wild Welsh Mountain ponies for company.
 Back in plenty of time for a hot bath and a slap-up Gliffaes tea by the fire.